Hilmi Ziya Ülken: Early life and education

 Hilmi Ziya was born in Constantinople on 3 October 1901.
-His father, Mehmet Ziya Bey, was a faculty member at Darulfünun, precursor of Istanbul University, where he taught chemistry and served as the dean of the School of Dentistry and Pharmaceutics.
+His father, Mehmet Ziya Bey, was a faculty member at Darulfünun, the precursor of Istanbul University, where he taught chemistry and served as the dean of the School of Dentistry and Pharmaceutics.
 His mother, Müşfike Hanım, was part of a family from Kazan, and her father, Kerim Hazret, was a religious figure who settled in Constantinople in the 1850s when the Ottoman Sultan Abdulaziz invited him during the Crimean War.

 In 1918 Hilmi Ziya graduated from İstanbul High School and attended Darulfünun's School of Political Sciences where he received a degree in 1921.

 Career

-Following his graduation Hilmi Ziya worked as a geography teacher.
+Following his graduation, Hilmi Ziya worked as a geography teacher.
 After obtaining further education at Darulfünun in the fields of ethics, sociology and history of philosophy he continued to work as a teacher in Ankara and Istanbul.
 In Ankara he worked at the teachers’ school.
-He taught sociology at the Istanbul High School, and one of his pupils was Pertev Naili Boratav.
+He taught sociology at the Istanbul High School, where one of his pupils was Pertev Naili Boratav.
 He also taught philosophy and sociology at the Galatasaray High School.

 In 1933 Hilmi Ziya went to Berlin for a research visit.
 The same year Darulfünun was reorganized as Istanbul University and following his return to Turkey he joined the Department of Philosophy as an assistant professor of Turkish cultural history.
 He taught the history of doctrines, the history of logic, philosophy, sociology and history of art.
 One of his colleagues at the department was the German philosopher Hans Reichenbach who settled in Istanbul due to the Nazi rule in Germany. Ülken became an attending professor in 1944 and an ordinary professor in 1957.
 He served as the chair of the Department of Sociology at İstanbul University.

 Hilmi Ziya joined Ankara University in the 1950s and became the dean of Faculty of Theology in 1959, but he resigned from office soon.
 He was elected to the same post in 1962.
 However, he again resigned after six months.
 From 1964 he began to teach the first course on philosophy of education in the Faculty of Educational Sciences at the University of Ankara.
 He retired from his teaching post in 1973.